EMT/wildtime-api/app/config/activities.md

 Mark the furthest point you reach without touching the ground and measure it in strides from the starting point.
 How far can you get?

+Find out more over at the <a href="http://www.naturedetectives.org.uk/wildtime/">nature detectives website</a>.

-Thanks to the Woodland Trust for this game.
-You can find more like it over at their <a href="http://www.naturedetectives.org.uk/">nature detectives</a> website.
+Thanks to the Woodland Trust for this activity.

 ### Nest Challenge